ditrit/specimen/README.md

 Specimen is a data-driven testing library as well as a yaml data format.
 It enforces separation between the _feature being tested_ and the _data_ used for testing.

-It comes with a **Golang**, a **Python** and a **JS** implementation for loading the data, checking its format, running your _test boxes_ (called _code boxed_) and comparing the result with the expected one.
+It comes with a **Golang**, a **Python** and a **JS** implementation for loading the data, checking its format, running your _test box_ and comparing the result with the expected one.

-It supports using the `FOCUS` and `PENDING` flag in the data tree to run only part of the test data.
+It supports using the `FOCUS` and `PENDING` flags in the data tree to run only parts of the test data.

 ## Overview

 ![overview of the way the specimen library works](doc/specimen-overview.svg)

-- A **Codebox** is a user-defined named function passed to `specimen.run`.
+- A **Test Box** is a user-defined function passed to `specimen.run`.
 It serves as an adaptator between Specimen and the user code being tested.
-It also runs the verification steps after the code being tested has finished.
+Indeed, it prepares the data for testing, runs the code being tested and perform the checks on the code result once it has finished.
-- A **Slab** is a chunk of data to be loaded into a codebox.
-They are the leaves of the yaml files data tree that Specimen processes.
+- A **Slab** is a leaf of the yaml files data tree that Specimen processes.
+- A **Tile** is a chunk of data to be loaded into a test box.
+When test matrices are used, a slab will produce multiple tiles.

 ## Getting started with the Golang implementation